Everest Base Camp Trek

 Breakfast

-Well, it’s our last day in the Everest region but don’t you worry.
-You will have breathtaking vistas of the Himalayan ranges from the scenic flight we are about to take from Lukla to Kathmandu.
+Well, it’s our last day in the Everest region, but don’t worry.
+You will see breathtaking views of the Himalayan ranges on our scenic flight from Lukla to Kathmandu.

-The flight will take us around 35-40 minutes to reach back to Kathmandu.
+The flight will take us around 35-40 minutes to return to Kathmandu.
 Our representatives will take you to a hotel in Thamel.
-And that is the place you will spend your time resting after a long trekking activity.
+And that is the place you will spend your time resting after a long trek.

 Day 14: Sightseeing in Kathmandu